dibu28/ChecksumFolder/README.md

 ChecksumFolder detects available CPU features using the [`cpuid`](https://github.com/klauspost/cpuid) library.
 When SIMD instructions like SSE2 on x86 or ASIMD/NEON on ARM64 are present the program uses the accelerated `sha256-simd` implementation.
+HighwayHash also ships optimized assembly for Intel and ARM CPUs.
-On older CPUs without these capabilities it transparently falls back to Go's standard SHA-256 implementation.
+On older CPUs without these capabilities it transparently falls back to Go's standard implementations.
 This happens automatically at startup and works across different architectures.